jfriedly/foreign-currency/README.rst

 The Pakistani rupee was originally subidivded into 16 annas, each of which was further subidivided into 4 pice, each of which was further subdivided into 3 pie.
 In 1961 though, the currency was decimalised, with one rupee being subdivided into 100 pice.
 Since all of my coins are older than 1961, I have the pre-decimalization subdivision scheme encoded, but I'll need to fix that up if I ever get any new coins.

+Peru
+''''
+Peru has gone through three currencies in the last few decades, but unfortunately with naming collisions.
+The nuevo sol is the "new" sol that is in circulation, but officially it's just called "sol".
+Before the new sol was the inti (1985-1991), and before that was the "old" sol, which I have a few of.
+Both the inti and the new sol were subdivided into 100 centimos, so I'm tracking subdivisions for the new sol and the old sol, but I've left the inti and its centimos out entirely.

 Philippines
 '''''''''''